beginning of content

 Key facts

-• Bowel cancer refers to a cancer anywhere in large bowel, including the rectum and anus.
+• Bowel cancer refers to a cancer anywhere in the large bowel, including the rectum and anus.

 • Risk factors for bowel cancer include older age, drinking alcohol, smoking, not doing enough physical activity, family history, as well as some medical conditions.

-• All Australians between the age of 40 and 74 years are invited to bowel cancer screening, but if you have risk factors or symptoms, such as blood in your poo, speak to your doctor.
+• All Australians aged between 45 and 74 years are eligible for bowel cancer screening, but if you have risk factors, or symptoms such as blood in your poo, speak to your doctor.

 • There are many different treatments options for bowel cancer including surgery, radiotherapy and medicines such as chemotherapy.